jimmyangel/hildemorin/content/about/_index.md

   Craft in Portland-Oregon, Oregon Historical Society Museum in Portland, Oregon and Visions Art Museum in San Diego, California.<br><br>I teach regularly at
   <a href="/studio/">my studio</a> and at other venues, promoting the use of
-  free form techniques in the construction of art quilts. armony
+  free form techniques in the construction of art quilts.
 artistpublications:
   - publication: 2023 - Patchwork Professional - Issue 03/2023 - The Making of
       "Wandering Through" - Workshop